 Stray 1,500-pound spool destroys Nebraska man’s pickup truck

 OMAHA, Neb.
-(WOWT) - A strange crash in southwest Omaha caused extensive damage to a man’s truck and a lot of head-scratching.
+(WOWT/Gray News) - A strange crash in southwest Omaha caused extensive damage to a man’s truck and a lot of head-scratching.

-While leaving work Monday near 110th and Q Streets, Jeff Smith was shocked to find his pickup was smashed -- the culprit sitting right there.
+While leaving work last week, Jeff Smith was shocked to find his pickup was smashed -- the culprit sitting right there.

 “Hit-and-run spool, really,” Smith said.

-The wire spool does not belong to OPPD but the utility company moved the 1,500-pound spool out of the way so Smith and Omaha police could look for identifying marks.
+The wire spool does not belong to the Omaha Public Power District, but the utility company moved the 1,500-pound spool out of the way so Smith and Omaha police could look for identifying marks.

 “There’s nothing left on it for identification,” Smith said.